dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 There is already an [excellent article about handling errors with future based APIs](http://www.dartlang.org/articles/futures-and-error-handling/), so I'll not repeat that here.
-It's useful to note, though, that we could rewrite our previous snippet to include some error handling so that we can detect that the <code>single()</code> call has failed.
+It's useful to note, though, that we can rewrite our previous snippet to include some error handling so that we can detect that the <code>single</code> call has failed.
 A Future's
 <code>then()</code> function returns a future, and you can use its
 <code>catchError()</code> handler.
 This <code>catchError</code> handler
 will catch any errors thrown within the <code>then()<code> callback: